 Second, select a mental activity from the list below or create your own to relax and release tension.

 To avoid getting overwhelmed by all of your responsibilities, start with one and see how you feel.
 Lastly, while it may be challenging, concentrate on yourself for the day.
 Engage in activities that will improve your mental health while avoiding injury.
 This will help you take your mind off of the stress that comes with an abundance of responsibilities.
 Taking a break from time to time can be productive and help you return to your goals feeling refreshed and rejuvenated.
 Remember to give yourself grace as well!
 It’s okay if things don’t go according to plan every single day.

 24 Ideas on How to Use your Mental Health day.

 Suppose you’re looking for ways to de-stress and focus on your mental health; look no further!
 This list contains a few creative ideas that hopefully inspire you to try something new.
 Do what works best for YOU instead of following the crowd.
 And be sure to listen to your thoughts and your body’s needs.

-There are many ways to reduce stress; one of the most effective is yoga.
+There are many ways to reduce stress; yoga is the most effective.

 2. Guided meditation: